dmitrijsk/node2vec/README.md

 `python src/kmeans.py`

 The initial purpose was to reproduce Figure 3 in node2vec paper.
 Therefore, the default type of analysis is homophily clustering of Les Misérables characters.
-To use the code for other purposes, please read below about changing parameter values.
+Please read below about changing parameter values to use the code for other purposes.

 Three types of analyses are supported:

 1. Homophily (community structure) with node2vec embeddings.
-2. Structural equivalance with node2vec embeddings.
+2. Structural equivalence with node2vec embeddings.
-3. Structural equivalance with struc2vec embeddings. struc2vec embeddings for Les Misérables and [TerroristRel](https://networkrepository.com/TerroristRel.php) data sets are already available.
+3. Structural equivalence with struc2vec embeddings. struc2vec embeddings for Les Misérables and [TerroristRel](https://networkrepository.com/TerroristRel.php) data sets are already available.
 To obtain embeddings for other data sets in Python 3 consider using, for example, [BioNEV](https://github.com/xiangyue9607/BioNEV).

 Change the value of the `SWITCH` variable to define the type of analysis.
 Available options are `homophily`, `str_eq`, `struc2vec`.